speakinghedge/docker-esp-open-sdk/README.md

 It contains everything to build and deploy firmware images for the ESP8266.

-Ýou should check the IoT SDK API documentation located in '/home/espbuilder/esp-open-sdk/esp_iot_sdk_v1.0.0/document/English/SDK-Espressif IoT SDK Programming Guide_v1.0.0.pdf'.
+You should check the IoT SDK API documentation - see the readme.txt in folder '/home/espbuilder/esp-open-sdk/esp_iot_sdk_v1.0.0/document/English/'.
+The current version of the ESP8266 SDK API GUI can be found [here](http://bbs.espressif.com/download/file.php?id=1160).

 # usage